-The Carnival Magic is sailing her first summer in the Mediterranean, but will be sailing year-round to the Caribbean from Galveston, Texas beginning in November 2011.
+The Carnival Magic sails seven-day cruises year-round to the Caribbean, Bahamas, and Mexico from its home port in Galveston, Texas.
 I sailed on the inaugural 9-day cruise from Venice to Barcelona.

 Gerry Cahill, Carnival Cruise Line's CEO and President, told a group of media attending the inaugural that the company's goal is to factor in "fun" and "memorable" when designing a new Carnival ship.
 The Carnival Magic is a great ship, and fits Carnival's "fun-ship" and "memorable" theme perfectly.
 Carnival executives know their primary target market is middle America, and this ship is geared towards the type of memorable cruise vacation North American families and couples are looking for--social, fun, affordable, unpretentious, and good value for their vacation dollar.
 They've certainly succeeded with this ship.

 The Carnival Magic has two new exciting (and fun) dining venues.
 The first is the Cucina del Capitano (Captain's Kitchen), a family-style Italian restaurant.
 The second is the RedFrog Pub, which has a Caribbean/beach theme.
 It has inexpensive pub-food with a Caribbean flair and a wide selection of beer, including Carnival's first private label draught beer, Thirsty Frog Red.
 The ship also has traditional Carnival guest favorites such as the Lido, with its wide selection of international and American favorites, two main dining rooms, and its Prime Steakhouse.